7 Steps to Reduce Your Bounce Rate (Data-Backed for 2026)

 • • Minified CSS/JS with Vite build optimization

-Result: Load time dropped to 1.8 seconds.
-Bounce rate fell to 38%.
-Quote requests increased 41% within the first month.
+Result: Load time fell well below the 3-second threshold.
+Bounce rate dropped materially.
+Quote requests increased within the first month.

 How to Measure and Fix: